-- 8.5.1 It is agreed that the University, the unions and all staff members have an interest in the proper application of this Agreement and in minimising disputes about the proper application of the Agreement. - 8.5.2 Where any dispute arises under or as to the operation or application of this Agreement or the National Employment Standards (NES), (including a dispute about whether the University had reasonable business grounds under subsection 65(5) or 76(4) of the Fair Work Act), the procedures set out in this Agreement shall apply. - 8.5.3 A dispute cannot be notified under this clause: - (a) About a decision taken by the University under a provision of the Agreement where that provision already contains an appeal or review mechanism or a method for resolving disputes about the provision; or - (b) where the dispute arises from: - i. a recommendation or decision by the University to take disciplinary action, other than demotion or termination of employment; or - ii. a decision to extend academic probation; or except where the recommendation or decision was made on the basis of a material departure from the procedure contained in the Agreement.
+- 8.5.1 It is agreed that the University, the unions and all staff members have an interest in the proper application of this Agreement and in minimising disputes about the proper application of the Agreement. - 8.5.2 Where any dispute arises under or as to the operation or application of this Agreement or the National Employment Standards (NES), (including a dispute about whether the University had reasonable business grounds under subsection 65(5) or 76(4) of the Fair Work Act), the procedures set out in this Agreement shall apply. - 8.5.3 A dispute cannot be notified under this clause: - (a) About a decision taken by the University under a provision of the Agreement where that provision already contains an appeal or review mechanism or a method for resolving disputes about the provision; or - (b) where the dispute arises from: - i. a recommendation or decision by the University to take disciplinary action, other than demotion or termination of employment; or - ii. a decision to extend academic probation; or - iii. a decision under the University's Academic Promotion Policy not to promote an applicant; or - iv. a staff grievance under clause 8.4 except where the recommendation or decision was made on the basis of a material departure from the procedure contained in the Agreement.